Leading the way in tech innovation

 Ann has served as a trustee and a member of the President’s Council of Cornell Women and numerous Cornell advisory boards.
 She also chaired the Cornell Silicon Valley advisors, where she passionately sought to galvanize the university’s presence in her Bay Area community.

 Cornell Bowers CIS is the first college at the university named for a woman—a fitting honor for a college that showcases and supports strong female leadership.
-Cornell President Martha E. Pollack and Dean Kavita Bala are both computer scientists, and 43% of CIS majors are women—far exceeding the national average.
+Former Cornell President Martha E. Pollack and Dean Kavita Bala are both computer scientists, and 43% of CIS majors are women—far exceeding the national average.

 A powerhouse college